Master of Arts in Teaching

 If you have a bachelor’s degree in a field other than education, you can gain initial teacher certification and earn a graduate degree at the same time.
 The MAT degree meets teacher certification standards set by the Texas State Board for Educator Certification and is accredited by the Texas Education Agency.
-The MAT program provides a high quality education within a flexible framework that enables you to balance the demands of both your personal and professional life.
-The MAT degree program is a hybrid-type degree, meaning courses are predominantly online with some on-campus classes.

 All courses are taught by faculty members who have years of experience in every aspect of teaching.
 The program produces teachers who have strong critical thinking and problem-solving skills by focusing on: